 How the forks are revealed

-Method | What is being analyzed |
+| Method | What is being analyzed |

-Behavioral analysis | Frequent bets on low-popularity, high-volume outcomes |
+| Behavioral analysis | Frequent bets on low-popularity, high-volume outcomes |

-IP/device matches | Suspicious logins from different accounts, proxies, TOR |
+| IP/Device Matches | Suspicious logins from different accounts, proxies, TOR |

-Frequent bets on abnormal caps | Playing on sudden changes in odds |
+| Frequent bets on abnormal caps | Playing on dramatic coefficient changes |

 Automatic restriction

-The platform can apply automatic sanctions to arbitration players:
+The platform can apply automatic sanctions to arbitration players:- Cap on maximum bid

 - Prohibition on the use of bonuses and shares